miyoda/swagger-uri/README.md

 For debug the example execute:
 > npm run debug

-For serve the example execute:
+For simple start the example execute:
-> npm run debug
+> npm run start

 # Config
 Copy, edit and rename the file "example/options.template.json"